The Ugly (1997 film)

-The Ugly is a 1997 New Zealand horror film, the first feature directed and written by Scott Reynolds.
-The film starred Paolo Rotondo, Rebecca Hobbs, Jennifer Ward-Lealand, and Roy Ward.
+The Ugly is a 1997 New Zealand psychological horror film written and directed by Scott Reynolds in his directorial debut, and starring Paolo Rotondo, Rebecca Hobbs, Jennifer Ward-Lealand, and Roy Ward.
 The film is about a psychiatrist who is meeting with a serial killer to determine whether or not he has been successfully cured.
-They delve into a journey through his past and his victims, and through this "The Ugly", a distorted allusion to The Ugly Duckling, is revealed.
+They delve into a journey through his past and his victims, and through this "The Ugly", a distorted allusion to "The Ugly Duckling" is revealed.

 It was nominated for best film awards at festivals in New Zealand, Portugal and the United States.
 The film's success led to Miramax funding Reynold's next project Heaven, which was shot in New Zealand with a mix of local actors and American actors.

 Plot

-Inside of an old, decrepit insane asylum in Auckland, detained serial killer Simon Cartwright (Paolo Rotondo) seeks to be reevaluated by an outside psychiatrist to prove that he has been cured.
+Inside an old, decrepit insane asylum in Auckland, detained serial killer Simon Cartwright (Paolo Rotondo) seeks to be reevaluated by an outside psychiatrist to prove that he has been cured.
 He requests specifically for Dr. Karen Schumaker (Rebecca Hobbs).
 She has recently gained some notoriety for winning a case involving another serial killer.
 Simon endures abuse from two orderlies, Philip and Robert (Paul Glover and Christopher Graham), at the asylum.
 When Karen arrives, she argues with the head of the asylum, Dr. Marlowe (Roy Ward), who believes she is getting involved in Simon's case for publicity.
 As she is led to her first session with Simon, another patient named Marge (Darien Takle) warns Karen to watch out for "The Ugly."

 Simon's backstory is explored through a series of flashbacks.
 As a youth, Simon was the target of abuse by his mother (Jennifer Ward-Lealand).
 She drove away the only person Simon had ever cared about, Julie (Vanessa Byrnes), and had prevented his wealthy father from taking custody and giving him a better life.
 In response to this, Simon murdered his mother and, after an attempt to cover up the crime, was locked in an asylum for five years.
 Upon his release Simon killed over a dozen random people, including Julie.
 However, Simon spared the life of a teenaged deaf girl, recognising that she was like him.
 Simon explains that it is "the ugly" that makes him kill; it will not leave him alone until he has satisfied its voice.
 Karen discovers that "The Ugly" is Simon's alternate persona, and that he has psychic powers.

 At the end, Simon kills Philip and Robert, escapes the insane asylum, and kills Karen.